burlachenkok/burtorch/README_2_EXTRA_TOOLS.md

 ## Automatic Documentation Generation

-We provide the Doxygen configuration file which includes the generation of documentation in 3 formats:
+We provide the Doxygen configuration file, which includes the generation of documentation in 3 formats:
 - HTML webpages (*.html)
 - Compiled Microsoft HTML Help (.chm)
 - Latex (*.tex, *.pdf)